 Admittedly my friends were right, there isn’t a lot to see and do in Rostock.
 While the town is rather quaint and quite pretty, it doesn’t take long to catch most major points of interest like the waterfront or historical center.
-The city is best visited in a day before heading off to another town along the Baltic Coast (like Warnemünde) or catching a ferry to Finland, Denmark, Sweden etc.
+The city is best visited in a day before heading off to another town along the Baltic Coast (like Warnemünde) or catching a ferry to Finland, Denmark, Sweden, etc.

 Photos From The Hanse Sail In Rostock, Germany

-Lucky for my classmates and I, Rostock was holding their annual Hanse Sail.
+Lucky for my classmates and me, Rostock was holding their annual Hanse Sail.
 One of Germany’s largest maritime festivals, it attracts over 1.5 million visitors each year bringing all sorts of traditional sailing vessels to town.

-There was plenty of medieval entertainment to be had and we great day walking around, seeing the ships, laughing at the pirates and gypsies, listening to viking style music and most of all drinking beer, beer and more beer.
+There was plenty of medieval entertainment to be had and we great day walking around, seeing the ships, laughing at the pirates and gypsies, listening to Viking-style music, and most of all drinking beer, beer, and more beer.

 You could see that many locals and tourists were out and about, enjoying a fun day under the sun.

 The market stalls were also quite fun to browse.
-There was everything from handmade clothes, to dream catchers, and jester hats.
+There was everything from handmade clothes, to dream catchers and jester hats.